 The monosaturated oils in nuts also aid the circulatory system and help cholesterol levels.
 Nut oils keep the good HDL cholesterol steady while lowering bad LDL cholesterol.

 Another of these benefits of nuts centers around their phytochemicals that can act as a preventive for inflammation related diseases such as rheumatoid arthritis due to their fiber, calcium, magnesium, zinc, vitamin E, and omega-3 fats.
 For this purpose, the nuts that contribute the most are ones such as almonds, peanuts, pistachios, walnuts, and pecans.

-Keeping cancer away is still another of these benefits of nuts due to their specialized nutrients that includes plentiful vitamin E and plant compounds that have other foods falling short.
+Keeping cancer away is still another of these advantages of nuts due to their specialized nutrients that includes plentiful vitamin E and plant compounds that have other foods falling short.
 There has been some fascinating research on walnuts as the best choice for how their specific biochemicals can work for inhibiting and reducing the growth of some tumors.